kevinamiri/Instructgpt-prompts/readme.md

 ```
 What are the key themes in the following passage:
-Can you provide a detailed analysis of the following text:
+Provide a detailed analysis of the following text:
 Write a summary and interpretation of the following passage:
 What's the structure of the following passage:
 Can you identify the literary devices used in the following text:
 What's the intended audience for the following passage:
 Write a critical analysis of the following passage:
 What's the purpose of the following text:
-Can you explain the symbolism in the following passage:
+Explain the symbolism in the following passage:
 What's the central argument of the following text:
 What's the message of the following passage:
 Write a critical analysis of the following text:
 What are the key elements of the following passage:
-Can you provide an interpretation of the following text:
+Provide an interpretation of the following text:
 What are the strengths and weaknesses of the following passage:
 Write a commentary on the following text:
 What's the purpose of the following passage:
-Can you provide an in-depth analysis of the following passage:
+Provide an in-depth analysis of the following passage:
 Write a review of the following text:
 What's the author's point of view in the following passage:
 ```